lualiloon/lualiloon.github.io/_posts/2023-05-31-creating-this-website.md

 <button onclick="swapStyleSheets('/assets/css/old_CSS/original.css')">Original Site</button>
 <button onclick="resetDefaultStyles()">Back to Default</button>

-This is what the website looked like originally, before I started work  on it this month
+This is what the website looked like originally, before I started work  on it this month.
+There wasn't much here, it was just an empty landing page few sentences on an "About" page.

 ### First attempts with ChatGPT